 Both options work fine.
 It's really a matter of preference and presentation.

 Pie weights are ceramic or metal beads that are used to weigh down the unbaked crust.
 They are widely available in most kitchen or home goods stores.
 But it isn't necessary to go out and purchase pie weights.
-Dried beans, rice, or uncooked popcorn kernels work just fine.
-Although, if used, these items cannot be cooked and eaten afterward.
-Instead, store them in a container and re-use them for blind baking.

 Yes, you can freeze quiche baked or unbaked.

 To freeze baked: After baking, place the sheet pan and quiche in the freezer and freeze until solid.
 Wrap the quiche with plastic wrap, then aluminum foil.
 A freezer-safe plastic bag can also be used for more protection.
-Freeze the baked quiche for up to two months.
-When ready to serve, bake from frozen at 350 until heated through.

-To freeze unbaked: place the assembled quiche on a sheet pan and carefully place in the freezer for several hours until firm.
+To freeze unbaked: place the assembled quiche on a sheet pan and carefully place it in the freezer for several hours until firm.
 Wrap the frozen quiche with plastic wrap and then aluminum foil and seal well.
 The foil-wrapped quiche can also be placed in a freezer-safe plastic bag for extra protection.
-Freeze for up to one month.
-When ready to serve, bake from frozen, allowing an additional 10-20 minutes.

 Equipment

-Pie dish | Sheet pan | Batter bowl | Pie weights | Measuring cups and spoons
+8-inch pie dish | Sheet pan | Batter bowl | Pie weights | Measuring cups and spoons | Parchment paper

-Bacon Jalapeno Cheddar Quiche
+Bacon Jalapeño Cheddar Quiche

 Ingredients